CrazyProger1/Portfolio/README.md

 # Portfolio

-My Portfolio as a Full-Stack developer.
+My Portfolio as a Full Stack Developer.

 I'm fourth year student of **Kharkiv National University of Economics**, majoring in **Computer Science**.
 I have always been interested in technology and have spent **5 years studying programming**.
 I have tried many programming languages such as